 7.5 The insulation bag shall have inside foam padding for the whole bag for protecting the collection tube.
 One end shall be circular to receive the vagina and the other end shall be provided with a good quality zip chain of 150 mm length for viewing the collection tube.

 7.6 The artificial vagina should have a metallic vent of non-ferrous material with a screw able air valve for adjustment of air pressure.
-The valve through which water is poured should be 60 10 mm away from one end with a diameter of 110 5 mm.
+The valve through which water is poured should be 60 mm 10 mm away from one end with a diameter of 110 mm 5 mm.
 The joint shall be leak-proof.

 8 WORKMANSHIP AND FINISH